mui/material-ui/docs/src/pages/components/rating/rating.md

 ### Keyboard

-Because the rating component uses radio buttons, keyboard interaction follows the native broser behavior.
+Because the rating component uses radio buttons, keyboard interaction follows the native browser behavior.
 Tab will focus the current rating, and cursor keys control the selected rating.

 The read only rating is not focusable.